 Learn more about Kyshona.

 With prior experience in bands and projects where she opened for Pitbull, performed in stadiums, became the first female Honduran featured on MTV Latin America, and was a quarter finalist in Tengo Talento Mucho Talento TV Contest 2020, Rose is excited to explore creatively with new styles and genres.
 She is currently experimenting with Latin pop in her most recent solo project Rose Rodríguez.

 “Love is the answer” – John Lennon

-You can find Rose at roserodriguezmusic.com, on Spotify or iTunes, and on social media:
+You can find Rosa at http://rosarodriguezv.com, on Spotify or iTunes, and on social media:

 Rachel Rodriguez is a singer, songwriter, mother and teaching artist.
 She grew up belting out traditional Mariachi and Country music, in her father’s band.
 He was her biggest influence, and always encouraged her to embrace and infuse all that she is into her music, songwriting, and teaching.